The Program

 • Explore possible career paths before specialising.

-This stage often helps students confirm their interests and return to 42 with clearer goals.
+This phase often helps students confirm their interests and return to 42 with clearer goals.

 Duration: Up to 5 years (flexible pace).